fluent/website/doc/_sources/plugin.txt

     </source>

 port
-  port to listen on.
+  port to listen on (both TCP and UDP).
 Default is 24224.

 bind
   bind address to listen on.
 Default is 0.0.0.0 (all addresses).